gabrielecirulli/ncrawl/README.md

 ncrawl = require 'ncrawl'
 ncrawl
 	targets: [] # if a string is given then it goes through a string explode on the comma delimeter and ip ranges are parsed, if an array is given target parsing is bypassed and the array is used instead
+	addTarget: # internal function, accepts a target and an optional completion callback that is called with the same arguments as Reporter.finish
+	# the following are ALL optional
 	modules: [] # array of modules that are to be ran, if array contains 'all', all other elements are ignored and all are allowed
-	# all of these are optional
 	before: ->
 		# ran before all scans are ran
 		# data.totalModules - total modules that are going to be ran